 To disable revision tracking for asset types

-- In the Content Server interface, select the Admin tab and expand the Asset Types item. - 2.
-Expand the asset type for which you want to disable revision tracking. - 3.
-Select Revision Tracking and double-click Untrack.
+- 1. In the Admin tab, expand Asset Types, then the asset type for which you want to disable revision tracking. - 2.
+Under the selected asset type, expand Revision Tracking and double-click Untrack.
+Content Server displays a warning message: